KPZ fluctuations in the planar stochastic heat equation: Exponential moments off a small set for planar Brownian motion

 The two quantities have the same distribution by symmetry.
 The first two-thirds of the bridge is absolutely continuous with bounded derivative with respect to the first two-thirds of the motion, Proposition \ref{p:B-R}.
-Cauchy-Schwarz concludes the proof. \end{proof}
+The proof concludes by Cauchy-Schwarz. \end{proof}